mykolashch/Bragg-Magnifier-RT/README.md

 # Bragg-Magnifier-RT

-This is a Ray Tracing Simulation for a system of optically polished monocrystals (possibly asymmetrically cut) erradiated by a narrow polychromatic X- ray beam of an extended  X-ray source.
+This is a Ray Tracing Simulation for a system of optically polished monocrystals (possibly asymmetrically cut) irradiated by a narrow polychromatic X-ray beam of an extended  X-ray source.
 A ray tracing cycle can be divided into two stages: a) setting the position of a central axis (CA) - single ray with wavelength Lambda_0 through which the spatial positions and orientations of optical components are defined, and b) tracing of rays, where the light beam propagation through the system is simulated.
 Light source is simulated by flat rectangular matrix of point sources geometrical dimension of which are set accordingly to synchrotron specifications.